arunkumar9t2/arunkumar.dev/_posts/2018-09-21-transtition-x-declrative-kotlin-dsl-for-choreographing-android-transitions.md

 ### Conclusion

 I strongly believe Transition X style DSL reduces complexity and simplifies workflow when working with transitions.
 The aim of this library is to increase exposure to the Transition framework and unlock their potential using Kotlin’s language features.
-The entire library and a sample app with basic transition are available in the below repo.
+The entire library and a sample app with basic transitions are available in this [repo](https://github.com/arunkumar9t2/transition-x).
-[**arunkumar9t2/transition-x**
-*Declarative Kotlin DSL for choreographing Android transitions - arunkumar9t2/transition-x*github.com](https://github.com/arunkumar9t2/transition-x)

 If you have any feedback on the project, I would be happy to hear from you in the comments below or on [Twitter](https://twitter.com/arunkumar_9t2) or on [Google+](https://plus.google.com/u/0/+arunkumar5592).